voxel51/fiftyone/docs/source/user_guide/annotation.rst

     the object track appears

-In addition, if you are using an annotation backend :ref:`like CVAT <cvat-annotating-videos>` that supports keyframes when annotating video object tracks, then any labels that you :ref:`download <loading-annotations>` for video annotation runs will have a `keyframe=True` attribute set for each label that is a keyframe of its object's track.
+In addition, if you are using an annotation backend :ref:`like CVAT <cvat-annotating-videos>` that supports keyframes, then when you :ref:`download annotation runs <loading-annotations>` that include track annotations, the downloaded label corresponding to each keyframe of an object track will have its `keyframe=True` attribute set to denote that it was a keyframe.

-Similarly, when you create an annotation run on a video dataset involves *editing* existing video tracks, if at least one existing label has its `keyframe=True` attribute populated, then the available keyframe information will be shared with the annotation backend to improve the editing experience.
+Similarly, when you create an annotation run on a video dataset that involves *editing* existing video tracks, if at least one existing label has a `keyframe=True` attribute set, then the available keyframe information will be uploaded to the annotation backend.

 .. _loading-annotations: